Yesterday's Wine: Background and recording

 By the fall of 1964, Nelson had moved from Monument Records to RCA Victor, under the leadership of Chet Atkins, signing a contract for US $10,000 per year.
-During his first few years at RCA Victor, Nelson had no significant hits, but from November 1966 through March 1969 his singles reached the top 25 consistently: "One In a Row" (number 19, 1966), "The Party's Over" (number 24 during a 16-week chart run in 1967), and his cover of Morecambe & Wise's "Bring Me Sunshine" (number 13, March 1969).
+During his first few years at RCA Victor, Nelson had no major hits, but from November, 1966 through March, 1969 his singles reached the top 25 consistently: "One In a Row" (number 19, 1966), "The Party's Over" (number 24 during a 16-week chart run in 1967), and his cover of Morecambe & Wise's "Bring Me Sunshine" (number 13, March 1969).
 Up to 1970, Nelson had no major success.
-His royalties were invested in tours that did not produce significant profits.
+His record and song-writing royalties were invested in concert tours that did not produce significant profits.
 In addition to the problems in his career, Nelson divorced Shirley Collie in 1970.
-In December, his ranch in Ridgetop, Tennessee burned down.
+In December, his ranch in Ridgetop, Tennessee was destroyed by fire.
 He interpreted the incident as a signal for a change.
 He moved to a ranch near Bandera, Texas and married Connie Koepke.
-In early 1971 his single "I'm a Memory" reached the top 30.
+In early 1971, his single "I'm a Memory" reached the top 30.
 Felton Jarvis contacted Nelson for the recording of his next album.

-Nelson had not written any material for the sessions by the time he arrived in Nashville in April 1971.
+Nelson had not written any material for the sessions by the time he arrived in Nashville in April, 1971.
 While living in the new ranch, Nelson read the Bible, Kahlil Gibran's The Prophet, the works of Edgar Cayce and Episcopal priest A.A Taliaferro's work.
-Inspired by his readings, Nelson decided to work in new material.
+Inspired by his readings, Nelson decided to work on new material.
 On May 1–2, he wrote nine songs, combining new ones with previous material from his repertoire, such as "Family Bible", to create the concept for the album.
 He recorded Yesterday's Wine in four sessions, backed by David Zettner and the studio session players, beginning with two sessions on May 3 and finishing with the last two on May 4.

 In his 2015 autobiography, Nelson reminisced about this turbulent time in his life: "I looked up and simply began asking questions.
 Rather than keep those questions to myself, I put them into songs.
 The songs became my own particular prayers, my own personal reflections.
 I strung those prayers and reflections together in a loose-fitting suite of songs.
 Music critics were throwing around the term "concept album"...I guess you could say that this new notion of mine came together as a concept album.
 Rather than try to write a bunch of hit singles, I simply followed the natural path taken by my mind".
-According to Nelson's biographer, Joe Nick Patoski, the new material portrayed "an idea that was so far-out that when it came time to record in early May 1971 producer Felton Jarvis had no choice but to let the tapes roll".
+According to Nelson's biographer, Joe Nick Patoski, the new material portrayed "an idea that was so far-out that when it came time to record in early May, 1971 producer Felton Jarvis had no choice but to let the tapes roll".